 I love using bits and pieces of family life as art and this project is one of my favorites.
 Our family took on this project a couple of years ago and it ended up being quite fun for everyone involved.
 The original post is below:

 I’m always on the lookout for ways to help cultivate “an attitude of gratitude”; with Thanksgiving around the corner and walls still to fill in our newly finished basement space, this family project seemed an answer to prayer.
-While mine is still an early work in progress, you’ll get a better glimpse of the final result on Becky Higgins’ blog HERE.

 Every day during the month of November, each family member will add one thing [to the white space] they are most thankful for.